RagingRyann/group_project/README.md

 # Heart Disease Predictability

 # Project Overview:
-An analysis of heart disease data from 1988 using four hospital databases: Cleveland, Hungary, Switzerland, and Long Beach V. It contains 76 attributes, including the predicted attribute, but all published experiments refer to a subset of 14 features.
+This heart disease predictability project is an analysis of heart disease data from 1988 using four hospital databases: Cleveland, Hungary, Switzerland, and Long Beach V. It contains 76 attributes, including the predicted attribute, but all published experiments refer to a subset of 14 features.
 The "target" field refers to the presence or absence of heart disease in the patient.

 * Outline:
     - [index.html](https://github.com/RagingRyann/group_project/blob/main/index.html) /[GitHub Pages](https://ragingryann.github.io/group_project/): To visualize final dashboard